JStoresund/notes-V25/nettverk/_nettverk.md

       - Multiple downstream one ot many channels
       - Multiple upstream to one receiver
         - Random access
-          - Mini slot requests frames for upstream data slots
+          - Mini-slot requests frames for upstream data slots
-        - Taking turns: Centrally assigned ...
+        - Taking turns: Centrally assigned mini-slots for upstream data
     - Performance for each MAC protocol class
       - Channel
         - Efficient sharing for high loads